 Stars: Will Ferrell, Rebecca Hall, Christopher Jordan Wallace, Michael Peña

-When audiences see Will Ferrell they immediately think comedy.
+When audiences see Will Ferrell, they immediately think of comedy.
 Perhaps the biggest predicament audiences faced when watching Everything Must Go was whether or not it was meant as a comedy or not.
-It was and it wasn’t.
+It was, and it wasn’t.

 But looking at it again, it’s hard to deny that it was a film that deserved more praise.
 It’s the kinda role that Steve Carrel would have killed, but Ferrell does enough to warrant a nod.